joaomariacordeiro/beamer_template/README.md

 # Beamer Presentation Template

-A clean, minimal LaTeX Beamer template for academic seminar and conference presentations, styled in a navy-blue serif theme.
+A clean, minimal LaTeX Beamer template for academic seminars and conference presentations, styled in a navy-blue serif theme.

 ## Features